-Many people wonder what the Bible really says about drug and alcohol addiction.
+Addiction and the Bible, what does what the Bible really say about drug and alcohol addiction.
 Honestly, the Bible does not directly address the terms “drug addiction” and “alcohol addiction.”
 However, it clearly addresses the matters of sin, the sinful nature, idolatry and the fact that God can fulfill all needs.
 According to the Bible, alcohol and drug addictions are just a couple of sins in which people indulge relentlessly when they search for satisfaction and happiness outside of the bosom of the Lord.
-The following are just a few verses that speak volumes about how the Bible views such addictions:
+When considering Christian rehab the following are just a few verses that speak volumes about how the Bible views such addictions:

 The above-mentioned verse is the very first of God’s 10 Commandments.
 Idolatry is a major sin against the Lord.
 The problem with addiction is that an addicted person makes the object of the addiction (drugs, alcohol, gambling, unhealthy relationships, etc.) first in his or her life.
 Therefore, the addicted person sins by committing repetitious acts of idolatry.